Skip to main content

 Agents and the Ledger #

-The pipeline-operator agent (defined in .claude/agents/pipeline-operator.md) is the primary consumer of the experience ledger.
+An AI agent specialized in pipeline operations – a “pipeline-operator” – would be the primary consumer of the experience ledger.
 When investigating a failure, it should:

 1. Query the ledger for similar past failures (same tool, same failure mode, similar dataset characteristics)